What is an eating disorder?

-Cognitive Behavioral Therapy (CBT) is a talking therapy that can assist in the treatment of Anorexia and Bulimia.
-Cognitive Behavioral Therapy helps you to learn to recognize negative thoughts associated with your eating disorder before challenging them and replacing them with more helpful thoughts.
-As our thoughts affect the way we feel and behave, positively changing the way we think can then lead to positive changes in our feelings and behavior.
+Cognitive Behavioural Therapy (CBT) is a talking therapy that can assist in the treatment of Anorexia and Bulimia.
+Cognitive Behavioural Therapy helps you to learn to recognise negative thoughts associated with your eating disorder before challenging them and replacing them with more helpful thoughts.
+As our thoughts affect the way we feel and behave, positively changing the way we think can then lead to positive changes in our feelings and behaviour.

 Psychotherapy and counselling can address the underlying casual factors of the eating disorder.
 Exploring how and why the eating disorder has developed can be a useful tool to help individuals overcome it.
 Psychotherapy can help individuals to cope with their past experiences and any negative emotions they may be experiencing.

 As eating disorders can often be influenced by and have an impact on families/carers, interventions may be more effective when we include those around us.
 Educating both the individual with an eating disorder and other people in their life can lead to a collective understanding of the condition, improving the likelihood of working together towards recovery.
 Family/systemic therapy may also benefit individuals with an eat disorder, helping to explore relationships and dynamics within their family and work on improving them to positively aid recovery.
 The unique circumstances of each individual will ultimately influence which treatment method is most suitable.

 What support is available?
 Where can you start to get help?